Tuberculosis (tbc) ICD-10: A15.9

 - Weight Loss

-- Fewer symptoms in people over 60 years of age and among people using immunosuppressive drugs or for other reasons have a weak immune system
+- Fewer symptoms in people over 60 years of age and among people who use immunosuppressive drugs or for other reasons have a weak immune system

 - Increased relapse (approximately 5 x increased risk) with TNF inhibitors, high corticosteroid doses and other strong Immunosuppressive treatment